truenas/documentation/content/SCALE/SCALETutorials/Network/ConfiguringOpenVPN.md

 * Select the networking credentials
 * Set the connection details
-* Select additional security or protocol options
+* Select security or protocol options

 ### Obtaining the OpenVPN Root Certificate Authority